segment-boneyard/evergreen-migration/README.md

   $ evergreen-migration '<glob>'

 Options
   <glob>         Glob of files you want to migrate (node_modules is automatically ignored).
+  -d, --dry-run  Don't write anything, just show what files would have been changed.
   --version      Prints the version.
   --help         Prints this message.

 Examples
   $ evergreen-migration '**/*.js'